ACCESS-NRI/ACCESS-Hive-Docs/docs/about/contribute.md

 - Have an idea for improvement.
 - Don't want to edit the page yourself.

-Once the issue has been submitted, the **ACCESS-NRI team (or other contributors)** will be happy to take it from there.
+Once the issue has been submitted, you are welcome (and encouraged!) to make a suggested edit via a pull request to address your issue (see contributing options 2 or 3 below), otherwise the ACCESS-NRI team or other contributors will be happy to take it from there.

 ---